MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A09-EDA-quantitative.md

 5. Report the values for the two measures of center for these data.

-\vspace{0.5in}
+\vspace{0.8in}

 6. Report the values for the two measures of spread for these data.

-\vspace{0.5in}
+\vspace{0.8in}

 To show the effect of outliers on the measures of center and spread, the smallest values of retention rate in the data set were increased by 30%.
 This variable is called `Retention_Inc`.

+\newpage

 ``` r